If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

-The first step in figuring out what to do during your 3 days in Chicago is planning when you’ll visit.
+The first step in figuring out what to do during your 3 day Chicago itinerary is planning when you’ll visit.

 Winter in Chicago can be painfully cold, which can definitely put a damper on your trip.
 Unless you enjoy frigid temperatures and cold, biting wind, I recommend skipping out on December-March.

-To enjoy 3 perfect days in Chicago, your best bet is visiting between May and October.
+Your best bet is to visit Chicago between May and October.
 It gets hot and crowded in the summer, but there’s so much going on that it’s worth dealing with those minor inconveniences.

-Another huge tip I have before you book your trip is to purchase a Chicago CityPASS.
+Another huge tip I have before you visit Chicago is to purchase a Chicago CityPASS.

 Essentially this is just a multi-use ticket that actually saves you a bunch of money (50% to be precise!) on many great Chicago attractions.

 You buy the pass for USD$109, and it includes access to the following:

 - Skydeck Chicago and

 - Field Museum

 - Adler Planetarium or the Art Institute of Chicago